Optimal control of Volterra integral diffusions and application to contract theory: A class of stochastic target problems in Hilbert spaces

 \section{A class of stochastic target problems in Hilbert spaces}

-We propose an extension of the results of \citeauthor*{soner2002stochastic} \cite{soner2002stochastic} to an infinite dimensional setting.
-In this paragraph, $H$ denotes an arbitrary Hilbert space, and $W$ a standard $\dbR$-valued Brownian motion.
-Let $\bX$ and $Y$ be the solution of the SDEs:
+We briefly extend the stochastic-target arguments of \citeauthor*{soner2002stochastic} \cite{soner2002stochastic} to an infinite-dimensional Hilbert setting.
+In this appendix, $H$ denotes an arbitrary Hilbert space, $W$ a standard one-dimensional Brownian motion, and $\dbA$ an open convex subset of a separable Banach space.
+Let $\cA$ be the set of càdlàg progressively measurable $\dbA$-valued controls.